 The above example is overly simplified.
 Home ownership is a sort of forced savings but it is a savings account that you won’t be allowed to touch.
 For instance, your savings isn’t liquid because you can’t easily access your growing equity, and selling your property eventually will cost money.
 Your tax situation may make the tax benefits greater or lesser than out example.
 And of course, real estate doesn’t always appreciate – although lately it’s been appreciating a great deal more than our assumptions.

 The bottom line is that you could stuff money into savings and investments or become a solopreneur – and there’s nothing wrong with that – or you could just go ahead, bite the bullet, buy your home now and live a little more frugally for a couple of years.
 You’ll not only be forcing yourself to save, but you will have invested in one of the most rewarding and secure investments there is, given enough time.

 If you have a highly variable income, or if you have a spending problem or are terrible at managing debt, this strategy is probably not for you.
+Instead you could consider investing in real estate crowdfunding.
+Check out this Roofstock review for more info.
 But if you’re wondering whether to buy now or buy later, it’s worth thinking about it – now could be the perfect time.

 Casey Fleming, Author